In Pennsylvania, there are four basic levels of courts:

 Attorney David J. Cohen, a former Pennsylvania police officer, represents clients throughout Montgomery County.
 His experience is diverse and varied, including specific and extensive experience at the Court of Common Pleas in Norristown.
-At this court, he represents clients in criminal law, personal injury cases, and family matters.
+At this court, he represents clients in criminal law and family matters.
 If you have been charged with a crime, have been injured due to the fault of another person or entity, or have a family matter to address, David J. Cohen can help you through the process.
 He is thorough.
 He is knowledgeable.
 He is committed.
 And he is aggressive when needed to be.

 Cases Heard at the Montgomery County Court of Common Pleas